 This is a super important step that many brands overlook.
 Your most loyal customers shop with you because they genuinely love your brand.
 Whether it’s the products you sell or other elements of your customer experience, they’ve chosen you because of what separates you from your competitors and your referral message should fit into that brand strategy.

 Your referral messages need to represent why your customers chose you in the first place.
-No one will want to share their referral link if it doesn’t make them look smart or reflect who you are as a brand.
+No one will want to share their referral link if it doesn’t make them look friendly or reflect who you are as a brand.
 If your message doesn’t align with what they love about you, your customers are not going to be motivated to refer others.

 How to fix it: